espenlie/teve/README.md

     PKG_CHECK_MODULES(GNUTLS, [gnutls >= 3.0.20]

 So, you will need GNUTLS version 3.0.20 or better.
 You can check which you have installed with:

     aptitude show gnutls
     # or if you fancy
     dpkg -l | grep gnutls

+If you indeed have a too old binary, then you will either have to get it from backports or some other source -- or you have to build it youself :-( In backports you may be lucky and can do something like:

+    # First add the wheezy-backports to /etc/apt/sources.list, then:
+    $ aptitude -t wheezy-backports install libgnutls28 libgnutls28-dev

-If you indeed have a too old binary, then you will have to build it youself :-( Here is a short guide, or whatever (note that the URLs are probably wrong when you are reading this, please check them yourself):
+Here is a short guide, or whatever (note that the URLs are probably wrong when you are reading this, please check them yourself) for building it from source:

     $ mkdir tmp; cd tmp
     $ wget ftp://ftp.gnutls.org/gcrypt/gnutls/v3.2/gnutls-3.2.9.tar.xz